actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 ### Operations

 * Have all relevant accounts setup and ready
-* Create [Operational Checklists](http://atulgawande.com/book/the-checklist-manifesto/) for your key processes
+* Create [Operations Checklists](http://atulgawande.com/book/the-checklist-manifesto/) for your key processes

 > [“Complexity exacts a staggering tax on your humans.
 Good Ops engineers attempts to pay down that tax.”](https://twitter.com/bridgetkromhout/status/647333814411358208)
 > >  [Charity Majors](https://twitter.com/mipsytipsy)